2019 Hillside Select®

 Drink now – 2 years

-1995 Shows composure and lovely complexity.
+1995 Shows composure and enticing complexity.
 Elegant with velvety brick color and maturing flavors.

-1994 Showing delicate, complex layers of tea, cedar, tobacco and leather.
-Showing bottle bouquet.
+1994 Showing delicate, vibrant layers of cherries, strawberries, tea, cedar, tobacco and leather.
+Very pretty with lovely bottle bouquet.

-1993 Mature color with a brick-red rim; oak toast, plums and nice earth/mineral notes in the nose.
+1993 Mature color; plums and nice earth/mineral notes in the nose.
 Pleasing depth and finesse.

 1992 Amber at the edges of the glass.
 A smooth, seamless wine.
 Long finish.
 Showing bottle bouquet.

-1990 Beautiful color with flavors and aromas of tea, herbs, spice, cedar and mushroom.
+1990 Beautiful old velvet color with flavors and aromas of tea, herbs, spice, cedar and mushroom.
 Mature and balanced with a silky texture and pleasing finish.

-1989 Complex, mature Cabernet aromas that lead to flavors of dried herb, black tea, and cedar.
-Soft tannins.
-Still sweet with nice length.
+1989 Complex, mature Cabernet aromas that lead to flavors of dried herb, black tea, rose petal, and cedar.
+Soft tannins, velvety mouthfeel, nice length.

 1988 Medium dark color, floral notes in the nose.
 Medium bodied, mature Cabernet flavors and moderate tannins.